TwoBit-Coders/COMSYSHACKATHON-5/README.md

 ### 🔹 `requirements.txt`
 Lists all the Python packages required to run the model and prediction scripts.

+#👥 Face Verification using EfficientNet (TASK-B)

+This project provides a ready-to-use face verification system built on top of EfficientNet-B0 using PyTorch.
+It allows users to verify whether two face images belong to the same person or perform folder-based face verification — no training required.

+---

+#📦 Files in This Project

+---

+#🔹 face_recognition_model.pth

+Pretrained model file (PyTorch).
+Contains the trained weights for face recognition and verification.

+---

+# 🔹 model_creation.py

+Handles the creation of the EfficientNet model architecture.
+This is required for loading the model and generating embeddings.

+---

+# 🔹 model_prediction.py

+Contains functions for extracting image embeddings, performing cosine similarity checks, and verifying faces.
+Works for both folder-based verification and two-image verification.

+---

+#🔹 user_input.py

+Provides a simple command-line interface (menu) where users can choose between folder-based verification or two-image verification.

+---

+# 🔹 requirements.txt

+Lists all the Python packages required to run the model and prediction scripts.

 --------------------------------------

 ## 🚀 Getting Started